 - Facial services e.g. Peels are restricted until further notice.

-- Do not wear gloves into the salon.
+- Do not wear gloves into the clinic.
 You are welcome to bring clean gloves to wear on site, however you should not wear the same gloves from outside that have come into contact with unclean surfaces.

 - Service times have been extended to accommodate additional cleaning time in between clients (this may reduce availability).